BetterAndroid/BetterAndroid/docs-source/src/en/library/ui-component.md

 ::: tip

-In `RecyclerView.Adapter`, the `position` type in `onBindViews` is `AdapterPosition` instead of `Int`, which is a new feature introduced in version `1.0.6`.
+In `RecyclerView.Adapter`, the `position` type in `onBindItemView` is `AdapterPosition` instead of `Int`, which is a new feature introduced in version `1.0.6`.

-Since `RecyclerView.Adapter` can perform partial updates, the `onBindViews` of existing items will not be recalled after dynamically adding or deleting items.
+Since `RecyclerView.Adapter` can perform partial updates, the `onBindItemView` of existing items will not be recalled after dynamically adding or deleting items.

 In this case, you need a dynamic index instance like `AdapterPosition` to get the correct index of the current item through `position.value`.

-`AdapterPosition` overloads operators, so it can directly participate in comparisons and basic arithmetic operations without using `position.value`.
+In version `1.0.7`, `AdapterPosition` has merged the `getLayoutPosition`, `getBindingAdapterPosition`, and `getAbsoluteAdapterPosition` methods from `RecyclerView.ViewHolder`.
+Now they correspond to `position.layout`, `position.value`, and `position.absolute`.

 :::